 When you bolster the Ego, you magnify the personality’s unhealthy tendencies.
 It creates a slippery slope.
 It encourages people to degenerate downward into harmful levels of their nature.
 It promotes the idea that self-worth is ONLY available if you are extraordinary—the standards change depending upon social trends.

-So, this reinforces the unhealthy idea that we are only valuable to others and consequently ourselves if we are exceptional, different and better than others.
+Self-esteem overemphasizes self-image based on the cultural narrative standard.
+It promotes the idea that we are only valuable to others and ourselves if we are exceptional, different, and better than others.
 We must strive to be “special” instead of authentic.
-We reflect this “ideal” in several unhealthy cultural obsessions.
+However, we reflect this “ideal” in several unhealthy cultural obsessions.

 Self-Esteem Tactics and Goals

 The emphasis on self-esteem begins early in life.
 The school and religious systems of Western culture reinforce the importance of self-esteem.
-That’s Because students who are confident are easier to teach.
-This is especially true for the tedious task of memorization.
+That’s because confident students are easier to teach, and this is especially true for the tedious task of memorization.

 “If you had walked through the pleasant Tuscan countryside in the 1890s, you might have come upon a somewhat long-haired teenage high school dropout on the road to Pavia.
 His teachers in Germany had told him he would never amount to anything, that his questions destroyed classroom discipline, that he would be better off out of school.

-Elements of Self-Esteem Focus Points
+The Elements of Self-Esteem

-Projecting a positive image and providing value to the culture creates the slippery slope toward entitlement oriented and narcissistic behaviors.
-This is why many say these tactics feed the Ego.
-These focal point elements are the opposite of the elements of self-compassion.
+The primary focus is the projection of a positive image while ignoring developmental needs.
+The emphasis on image creates a slippery slope toward entitlement-oriented and selfish behaviors, precisely why many psychologists say these tactics feed the Ego.
+These focal point elements are the opposite of the components of self-compassion.
 Read them and see if you identify with them.